Céline Sciamma: Style and themes

-Sciamma frequently collaborates with Para One, who has scored all her films and directed scripts by Sciamma in the past.
+Sciamma frequently collaborates with Para One, who has scored all her films and directed some of her scripts.
 She frequently collaborates with cinematographer Crystel Fournier, who worked on Sciamma's Girlhood trilogy, among others.

 She is noted for casting non-professional actors in her films, and also frequently casts Adèle Haenel, who appeared in Water Lilies, Pauline, and Portrait of a Lady on Fire.

 Sciamma has said that fashion and style form an important part of characterisation, which is why, though uncredited, she is often the costume designer for her films.

-Sciamma has cited David Lynch as a heavy influence, along with seeing Virginia Woolf as "the greatest novelist" and Chantal Akerman as "one of the most important filmmakers".
+Sciamma has cited David Lynch as a strong influence, along with seeing Virginia Woolf as "the greatest novelist" and Chantal Akerman as "one of the most important filmmakers".

-Sciamma has spoken about the metaphorical purpose of using synchronized swimming in Water Lillies, which she claims "reveals a lot about the job of being a girl," due to the tension between athleticism and feminine aesthetics.
+Sciamma has spoken about the metaphorical purpose of using synchronized swimming in Water Lilies, which she said "reveals a lot about the job of being a girl," due to the tension between athleticism and feminine aesthetics.

 A common theme in Sciamma's films is the fluidity of gender and sexual identity among girls and women.
-Her films look at lesbianism and queerness, and how this represented on screen.
+Her films look at lesbianism and queerness, and how this is represented on screen.
 She focuses on the idea of the body, and how touch is related to it within cinema.
 Sciamma’s notable in her thematic elements for female gaze, and many scholars have cited her as a pioneer for creating a new way of seeing women in media.
 She also likes to conceptualise the idea of ‘looking’, using Russian nesting dolls as a metaphor of "looking within looking".

-Sciamma also regularly examines themes of family including broken families, bereavement, and adoption (Wilson).
+Sciamma also regularly examines themes of family including broken families, bereavement, and adoption.
 By focusing on coming-of-age narratives, she examines autonomy of children and teenagers, especially in terms of gender and sexuality.
 Her films often capture children without their parents, and documents their metamorphosis and imagination onscreen.
 She is interested in their subjugation and autonomy.

 Sciamma does not believe in the idea of a muse for her pieces, and despite her personal relationship with Haenel, says that the relationships on screen are of collaboration and subversion, not fascination.

-Sciamma focuses on identity and representation in film, such as black identity in Girlhood, and motherhood identity in Petite Maman.
+Sciamma focuses on identity and representation in film, such as black identity in Girlhood and motherhood identity in Petite Maman.